containers/podman/docs/source/markdown/podman-save.1.md

 #### **--compress**

 Compress tarball image layers when pushing to a directory using the 'dir' transport. (default is same compression type, compressed or uncompressed, as source)
-Note: This flag can only be set when using the **dir** transport i.e --format=oci-dir or --format=docker-dir
+Note: This flag can only be set when using the **dir** transport i.e --format=oci-dir or --format=dir

 #### **--uncompressed**